 Every person who reads this post has had different life experiences.
 You have baggage and scars with which no one else can 100% identify.
 Therefore, before you question another person’s actions in matters of the heart, you might want to remind yourself of that fact.

-For those who can’t quite go there yet, know it's perfectly okay, too.
-But I sure hope you get there someday.
-Exposing one's heart, regardless of the outcome, is the greatest experience in which God provides.
+For those who can’t quite go there yet, that's perfectly okay, too.
+Trust me, I know the struggle is real.
+But exposing one's heart, regardless of the outcome, is the greatest experience in which God provides.
 Read Song of Songs (Song of Solomon) in the Bible and you’ll understand.
 It’s incredibly beautiful and sensuous.
 But you have to be willing to at least dip you toes into water.
 I can't help but be reminded of Tennyson's quote, "Tis better to have loved and lost than never to have loved at all."
 Hmmmm..